bradenkatzman/ImageNoiseReduction/README.txt

 CURRENT STATE OF PROGRAM:
-Converts any image to it's grayscale equivalent at every pixel
+Filters an image 5 times to produce a noise reduced image